GSTT-CSC/gstt-csc.github.io/blogs/articles/_posts/2023-05-18-hackathon-blog-scaphx-fooshnet.md

 ---
 layout: blogpost
-title: Developing ScaphX and FOOSHnet, a 2-part hackathon
+title: Developing ScaphX and FOOSHnet, a Two-Part Hackathon
 tag-line: "Developing AI in focussed-work events"
 date: "18 May 2023"
 read-time-mins: "8 mins"